Friday, September 30, 2005

 1. Get a headlight.
 If you're riding at night, you should absolutely use a front headlight.
 It's required by law, anyway.
 Even for daytime riding, a bright white light that has a flashing mode can make you more visible to motorists who might otherwise Right Cross you.
 Look for the new LED headlights which last ten times as long on a set of batteries as old-style lights.

 2. Honk.
 Get a loud horn and USE IT whenever you see a car approaching (or waiting) ahead of you and to the right.
 If you don't have a horn, then yell "Hey!"
 You may feel awkward honking or yelling, but it's better to be embarrassed than to get hit.
-Incidentally,
+Incidentally, the UK requires bells on bicycles.

 3. Slow down.
 If you can't make eye contact with the driver (especially at night), slow down so much that you're able to completely stop if you have to.
 Sure, it's inconvenient, but it beats getting hit.
 Doing this has saved my life on too many occasions to count.